bhauman/lein-figwheel/README.md

 Figwheel has a Clojure [API](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj) that makes it easy to start, stop and control Figwheel from Clojure.

+You will need to have `[figwheel-sidecar "0.4.1"]` in your dependencies.

 To start Figwheel from a script, you only need to require the `figwheel-sidecar.repl-api` and provide your build configuration to